1. Are sworn translations in Brazil really necessary?

 5. I am getting married in Brazil.
 My spouse-to-be is Brazilian, and speaks both Portuguese and my language fluently.
 Why do I need a Certified Public Interpreter?
 Can't s/he interpret for me?

 Your spouse-to-be is personally involved in the marriage, right?
-So they have a personal interest at stake.
+So s/he a personal interest at stake.

 Try to envision this...
 I know it is blatantly preposterous, but you've certainly read about all kinds of scams that occur nowadays.
 A man is led to believe that he has won some property in Brazil.
 He flies down here, and a woman's "brother" is assigned as his interpreter.
 They go to a Cartório, where he sees a whole ritual being performed.
 Any bilingual spectator would be shocked at the difference of what takes place in Portuguese, and what that "interpreter" says in English.
 Finally the man is told to sign a piece of paper, all in Portuguese.
 He thinks he just signed the deed for that property, however he has just married that woman till death does them part, and taken under his wing the five children from her earlier marriage(s).
 Okay, that could eventually be reversed, but it won't be so easy, especially when the the poor chap doesn't speak the local language.